ickc/bootstrapping-os-environments/macOS/README.md

 On the freshly installed Mac:

-- open App Store, sign in and install Xcode.
+- open App Store, sign in and install Xcode, and run the followings meanwhile.
 - In command line, run `xcode-select --install` or e.g. `make` to trigger CLT install.
 - In System Preferences, Sharing, activate remote ssh.
 - Generate SSH key and add it to GitHub.